Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_shopping.md

 Alternative flows:
 2a.
-No product entry with the given ID or name exists: The systems informs the user about the non-existense of the product entry to delete.
+No product entry with the given ID or name exists: The systems informs the user about the non-existence of the product entry to delete.

 Information Requirements: ID or name of the product entry
 ```